r-lib/actions/setup-r-dependencies/README.md

   Note that you often need to quote it, see details below.
 - `extra-packages` - One or more extra package references to install.
   Separate each reference by newlines or commas for more than one package.
+- `install-pandoc` - Whether to install pandoc.
+By default it is installed if it is not already on the PATH and the R package depends in rmarkdown.
 - `needs` - `Config/Needs` fields to install from the DESCRIPTION, the `Config/Needs/` prefix will be automatically included.
 - `packages`: - default `deps::., any::sessioninfo`.
 Which package(s) to